Bank of America 400

-The Alsco Uniforms 500 was a NASCAR Cup Series race that was held annually at Charlotte Motor Speedway in Concord, North Carolina, United States, with the other one being the Coca-Cola 600 on Memorial Day weekend, the 600 mi race.
-Beginning in 2018, the race was replaced by a road course race rather than one on the full oval, called Bank of America Roval 400.
+The Bank of America 400 is a NASCAR Cup Series race.
+The race is planned to return to the oval in October 2026.
+Historically, it was held annually in the fall from 1960 to 2017 at Charlotte Motor Speedway in Concord, North Carolina, United States.
+The speedway also hosts the Coca-Cola 600, held on Memorial Day weekend, a 600 mi race.
+From 2018 to 2025, the race was replaced by a race on the "Roval" layout and was called the Bank of America Roval 400.

 History

 The race had been a Sunday afternoon event until 2002.
 That year rain delayed the start by over 3 hours, meaning much of the race was run under the lights.
 Thanks in large part to the ratings boost NBC received in primetime hours, NASCAR made a decision to move the race date from Sunday afternoon to Saturday night from 2003 to 2016.
 NBC retained their rights to broadcast the race, unlike in most of the night events aired in their part of the season's contract which normally aired on TNT.
 With the move, then-Lowe's Motor Speedway became one of only two tracks in NASCAR to have two-night dates on the schedule.

-In 2015 and 2016, the races on Saturday night were cancelled due to bad weather, so they were run on Sunday afternoon.
+In 2015 and 2016, the races on Saturday night were canceled due to bad weather, so they were run on Sunday afternoon.
 In 2017, at the time of the schedule announcement, the race was scheduled for Saturday night.
 On April 20, the race was rescheduled for Sunday and moved from a night race to a day race.
 At the 2017 event, after rain caused the Xfinity Series event of the Saturday afternoon to be delayed by several hours, a decision was made to move the Cup race an hour back to a 1:00 PM local time start, as more rain was expected later during the day.
 The race eventually concluded successfully after 3 and a half hours without the occurrence of any rain delays.

-Starting in 2018, the race was replaced by a 2.28 mi road course configuration of Charlotte Motor Speedway, the Bank of America Roval 400, with a race distance of 400 km over 109 laps.
+Starting in 2018, the race was replaced by a 2.28 mi road course configuration of the speedway, the Bank of America Roval 400, with a race distance of 400 km over 109 laps.

 Due to schedule changes resulting from the COVID-19 pandemic, Charlotte Motor Speedway hosted an additional 500-kilometer (312 mile) race in 2020 called the Alsco Uniforms 500 on the Wednesday following the Coca-Cola 600.
 It was run as a replacement for the Toyota/Save Mart 350 at Sonoma Raceway after the track announced that NASCAR had canceled its events at the road course due to the pandemic.

+On February 3, 2026, despite the Roval layout being planned on the schedule, NASCAR announced that the fall Charlotte race would return to the oval layout.